Access the Series: Enrolling now in The Estate Registry. →

 1. In a separate bowl, prepare the brownie batter according to the manufacturer’s directions for a "fudge-like" consistency.

-1. Press the cookie dough batter firmly into the bottom of the prepared baking dish to create a uniform foundation.
+1. Press the cookie dough batter firmly into the bottom of the prepared baking dish to create an even base.

-2. Pour the warm molten caramel emulsion evenly over the dough layer.
+2. Pour the warm molten caramel sauce evenly over the dough layer.

 3. Finish by spreading the brownie batter over the caramel, ensuring it reaches the edges to seal the center.